Jomy10/JSDoc/README.md

         > img.png (optional)
         > file.mp3 (optional)
 So, all files are stored in a folder called *doc*.
 The only required document inside of this folder is *document.xml*, this contains the structure of the document.
-The xsd file for this xml format can be found at [my website](https://jonaseveraert.be/js-doc/jsdml-language/simpleDoc.xsd).
+The xsd file for this xml format can be found on [my website](https://jonaseveraert.be/js-doc/jsdml-language/simpleDoc.xsd).
 This is not required to read the jsdoc format, but it can be useful when manually writing this xml file.

 The doc folder is zipped.
 The extension of the resulting zip file will be replaced with *.jsdoc*.